NRI has the following options to claim exemption of LTCG

 exemption claimed and thereby resulting into higher capital gains amount subject

 i.
 NRI can reinvest the amount of LTCG

 arising on sale of residential house in Tax saving bond issued by :

 b.
 Rural Electrification Corporation Ltd (REC)

-c.
-Bonds as may be notified by the Central Government.
-(No bonds are notified by Central Government till date)
+e.
+Bonds as may be notified by the

 ii.
 Investment is to be made in the above specified bonds within 6 months from the date of sale of the property.